 These 3 steps can help you streamline the process of finding an attorney who is right for you.

 1. Search for candidates

 Start by identifying what you need to accomplish with your estate plan.
 That information will help you determine the type of attorney you'll need.

-Most people need a generalist who can help draft a will, powers of attorney, and basic trusts.
+Most people will want to look for an estate planning attorney who can help them draft a will, powers of attorney, and basic trusts.
 But some situations call for attorneys with certain specializations.
 For example, you may have reason to be especially concerned about maximizing benefits programs such as Medicaid, or addressing long-term care, in which case you may need a specialist in elder law.
 If you have financial interests overseas, you may require the skills of an attorney who specializes in international estate planning.
 Likewise, if your case requires legal work in more than one jurisdiction or state, be sure to consider attorneys who are licensed to practice in all those places.

 Once you know the kind of attorney you need, you can begin to build a list of potential candidates.
 Start by asking trusted friends and family members for referrals.
-"Word of mouth is always one of the best approaches," says Haley.
+"Word of mouth is always one of the best approaches," says Christy.
 "If people have had a bad experience, they're sure to tell you."
-Also consult with financial professionals with whom you work, such as financial advisors, accountants, insurance agents, and bankers.
+Also consult with financial professionals with whom you work, such as accountants, insurance agents, and bankers.
 They may be able to refer you to attorneys they know and trust.

 Tip: The Fidelity Estate Planner®* is available for Fidelity customers and provides resources for finding estate planning attorneys, including (in some states) information on Fidelity-vetted attorneys in your area.

 When you have a working list of candidates and referrals, look into each attorney's background.
 Check their websites for information about firm size, experience, and specializations.
 Take a look at the social media sites that each attorney uses.
 The way an attorney is represented on social media sites may give you a sense of what it will be like to work with them.